 - Randall Bertao, MS has been an administrator at the Los Altos Golf & Country Club for over a decade.
 His board of directors donates solely to Republicans.
 Of note is Andrew K Ludwick, the club’s Treasurer who has donated over $100,000 to Republican causes.

-- Virginia Philip, MS is the Vice-Chair of the Court of Master Sommeliers Americas.
+- Virginia Philip, MS is the Vice-Chair of the Court of Master Sommeliers Americas (CMSa).
 She is an executive at The Breakers hotel.
-CEO Paul Leone has ha long history of donating to the Republican party.
+CEO Paul Leone has a long history of donating to the Republican party.